kelli-gallacher/population-doubling/README.md

 ## &#128187; Before you run

 **1**.
-Please ensure that you have downloaded [SampleData.csv](https://raw.githubusercontent.com/kelli-gallacher/populationdoubling/refs/heads/main/SampleData.csv%29) and PDLCalc.py, which should be saved in your working directory.
+Please ensure that you have downloaded [PDLCalc.py](https://raw.githubusercontent.com/kelli-gallacher/population-doubling/refs/heads/main/PDLCalc.py), which should be saved in your working directory.

 **2**.
 In order for this script to work, the following packages are    required: